Search

 Other options may be to provide tools or facilities that will help accommodate employees, including:

-• Installing a raised toilet seat to make it easier and safer to stand up.
+• Installing a raised toilet seat and grab bars to make it easier and safer to stand up.

 • Planning for alternate tasks or breaks so that there can be a change in body position.